The integration of Women

 May not be considered as anything other than barbarian

-And therefore underdeveloped, never to be taken seriously
+And therefore underdeveloped, unable to be taken seriously

-By the community, or the super-powers of the West
+By the community, and the super-powers of the West

 For ‘social exclusion’ lacks ‘emotional intelligence’